 Top 10 Social Media APIs for Developers

-Here’s the situation you’ve been tasked with automatically sending scheduled posts to various social media networks – such as Facebook, Twitter (now rebranded as X), Instagram, LinkedIn, Google My Business, or even Telegram, Discord, TikTok, or Reddit – directly from your platform, CMS, or app on behalf of your users.
+Here’s the situation you’ve been tasked with automatically sending scheduled posts to various social media networks – such as Facebook, X/Twitter, Instagram, LinkedIn, Google Business Profile, Threads, Bluesky or even Telegram, Discord, TikTok, or Reddit – directly from your platform, CMS, or app on behalf of your users.
 Additionally, you’re expected to gather analytics related to these user social accounts and their posts.

 Developing the front-end functionality to share text to these networks is relatively straightforward.
 There are plenty of ready-made packages/plugins for WordPress, React, or Javascript to handle basic text posting.
 However, if your requirements includes sharing multimedia content like images or videos, or if you need to pull analytics data or manage comments, then you’ll have to directly integrate with the APIs of each individual social media network.
 This involves navigating through their approval processes, understanding the specific capabilities and unique endpoints for each social network, and staying updated with any changes these platforms make to their APIs, such as updates, disruptions, or change to their rules.